xlwings/xlwings-server/docs/examples.md

 ## How to disable the examples

-Once you have your own code, you can switch off all the examples via the following setting:
+Once you have your own code, you can switch off all examples via the following [config](server_config.md):

 ```ini
 XLWINGS_ENABLE_EXAMPLES=false